JohannesLichtenberger/jax-rx/README.md

 Involved People
 -------

-JAX-RX was original developed by
+JAX-RX was originally developed by

 * Lukas Lewandowski